oscarotero/env/README.md

 ## Available conversions:

-* Strings with "false" to boolean `false`
+* Strings with "false" are converted to boolean `false`
-* Strings with "true" to boolean `true`
+* Strings with "true" are converted to boolean `true`
-* Strings with "null" will be converted to `null`
+* Strings with "null" are converted to `null`
-* Strings with only numbers will be converted to integers
+* Strings with only numbers are converted to integers

-To configure the conversions, there's the following constants:
+To configure the conversions, there's the following constants (all enabled by default):

 * `Env::CONVERT_BOOL` To convert boolean values
 * `Env::CONVERT_NULL` To convert null values